mcdavidlubega/nodejs-api/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner.
+Tests run in band.
 See the [jest documentation](https://jestjs.io/docs/getting-started) for more information on jest.
 See the section on [supertest](https://github.com/visionmedia/supertest) for more information for supertest.